M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: and Deformation complexes

 \subsection{A Graphical description of the differential}

-The differential on $\Def(\hoe_n\to\Graphs_n)$ (described in graphical terms) has four parts: \begin{enumerate} \item The first part splits an internal vertex into two internal vertices.
-It comes from the differential on $\Graphs_n$. \item The second part splits an external vertex into an external and an internal vertex.
-It also comes from the differential on $\Graphs_n$. \item The third part, $d_L$, splits a cluster of external vertices into two clusters, by splitting one external vertex in that cluster.
-It creates an edge between the two vertices that the original vertex was split up into.
-This part of the differential comes from the bracket (on $\Def(\hoe_n\to\Graphs_n)$) with $\tilde f_{\bracket}$.
-(For details, see Figure \ref{fig:defdiff}.) \item The fourth part, $d_H$ (H for ``Harrison''), also creates an external vertex, but does not split the cluster and does not introduce a new edge.
+Let us describe the differential on $\Def(\hoe_n\to\Graphs_n^\whl)$ combinatorially, using the graphical language from the last subsection.
+The differential has four parts: \begin{enumerate} \item The first part splits an internal vertex into two internal vertices.
+It comes from the differential on $\Graphs_n^\whl$. \item The second part splits an external vertex into an external and an internal vertex.
+It also comes from the differential on $\Graphs_n^\whl$. \item The third part, $d_L$, splits a cluster of external vertices into two clusters, by splitting one external vertex in that cluster.
+It creates an edge between the two vertices that the original vertex was split up into (see Figure \ref{fig:defdiff}).
+This part of the differential is denoted by $d_\bracket$ in \eqref{equ:dwedge}. \item The fourth part, denoted $d_\wedge$ in \eqref{equ:dwedge}, also creates an external vertex, but does not split the cluster and does not introduce a new edge.
 Hence it maps a cluster of length $j$ to one of length $j+1$.
-(For details, see Figure \ref{fig:defdiff}.) \end{enumerate}
+(For a picture, see again Figure \ref{fig:defdiff}.) \end{enumerate}

 In the complex $\Def(\hoe_n\to\Gra_n)$ the first two terms are absent.